joshbrew/tinybuild/README.md

 `tinybuild`

+or `npx tinybuild` if using it as a local dev dependency

 Now modify the tinybuild.config.js and package.json to your needs.
 You may set `server:false` in the config to disable the development server.

 ![tinybuild](tinybuild/docs/globalOutp.PNG)